Clastify logo

 Medium

-Explain why the temperature is constant during a horizontal section.
+Explain, using the kinetic molecular theory, why the temperature is constant during the plateau.

 Medium